cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 This Cardstack SDK feature deserves a little more attention, so we will try to understand it more.

 Let's first take a look at the `.withRelated` portion of the schema.
-The first difference between the movie card schema and the main-board card schema is the main-board card schema accesses the `title` field that has been created by the movie card with `{type: 'fields', id: 'title'}` notation.
+Notice the `{type: 'fields', id: 'title'}` notation, which is different than our regular `factory.addResource()` notation.
+Since we already created a `field` with the `id` 'title' in the movie card, we can access it with this notation, and this works for every card in this application.
 This is a very powerful feature, since it prevents redundant `fields` and memory usage.

 Second, all three of the `watched-movies`, `currently-watching-movies`, and `to-watch-movies` fields have their own `.withRelated` portions.
 The reason behind this is their special `fieldTypes`.
 Instead of a primitive data type, these fields have a `has-many` relationship with, in this case, `movies` `content-type`.
 In other words, each of these fields will be related to a bunch of movies, so we can use them as lists.
 We will see have we can display these movies after.

 Third, let's take a look at the `withAttributes` portion of the schema.
 Remember that `defaultIncludes` attribute sets which fields to be included at the start of the application.
 In our case, we want all of our fields to be included.
-Moreover, remember that `filedsets` attribute helps us to set which fields to be displayed in a particular format.
+Moreover, remember that `fieldsets` attribute helps us to set which fields to be displayed in a particular format.
 In our case, we won't be using the `embedded` view of the main-board card, and want to include all fields in the `isolated` view.

 ## Viewing the Main-Board Card